apache/airflow/docs/apache-airflow/howto/operator/python.rst

 PythonSensor
 ============

-The :class:`~airflow.providers.standard.core.sensors.python.PythonSensor` executes an arbitrary callable and waits for its return value to be True.
+The :class:`~airflow.providers.standard.sensors.python.PythonSensor` executes an arbitrary callable and waits for its return value to be True.

 .. tip::